Tampa Catholic High School: Description

 In late 1979 the leadership changed once again with the appointment of Br.
-Jude Byrne, of the Franciscan Brothers Community taking over as principal.
+Jude Byrne of the Franciscan Brothers Community taking over as principal.
 Following several changes in administration, stability was once again gained by the 1984 appointment of Br.
 John Casey of the Congregation of Christian Brothers.
 By this time Tampa Catholic High School had grown to a nine-building campus stretching over 40 acres.

 During the 1983–84 school year, TC entered into the tech era by installing the first computers on campus.
 They were used to teach students in computer programming classes.

-In celebration of Tampa Catholic's 25th anniversary the school adopted a new coat of arms derived from models and sketches submitted by faculty and students.
-This coat of arms evokes the history of Tampa Catholic and includes the crest used by the Diocese of St. Petersburg.

-Over the next 15 years Tampa Catholic saw additional improvements, including the installation of a school-wide air conditioning system, renovations of the three classroom buildings and upgrades in technology.

-In 1997, after many years of effort from the alumni, parents, staff and general TC supporters, the Tampa City Council was persuaded to alter its zoning so that Tampa Catholic could move forward with plans to build a stadium and upgrade the athletic portion of the campus.

-Even with the approval of the City Council, the stadium project was postponed for the greater good of the educational institution, and in 2002 efforts moved forward to establish a master plan for the 40-year-old school.
+In 2002 efforts moved forward to establish a master plan for the 40-year-old school.
 This plan called for needed upgrades to the academic portion of the campus.
 Ground was broken that same year.
 In 2003 these improvements were completed, including the Archbishop Joseph P. Hurley Science & Technology Center and the Blessed Edmund Rice Chapel.
 Bishop Robert N. Lynch dedicated both buildings on August 27, 2003.

-With the new academic facilities in place it was time to address renovations and improvements for the eastern part of the TC campus.
-These improvements were funded by the "Come Home To Rome" campaign, which started that same year.

-Tampa Catholic celebrated a true homecoming when the 2005 homecoming football game drew over 3,000 students and alumni to the newly constructed football stadium.
-Additional improvements are planned for the athletic area.

-In 2019, Tampa Catholic and alumni, Arnie Bellini – former CEO of ConnectWise – donated seven million USD to Tampa Catholic High School, as the first part of a US$70 million donation to the Tampa Bay area.
-Tampa Catholic High School is planning the construction of five projects that support the innovation and modernization of programs around the arts, sciences, technology, and physical fitness.